LotusiaStewardship/lotusd/README.md

 ### 📦 Available Binary Packages

-You can download the latest Lotus Core binaries from the [Releases page](https://github.com/LotusiaStewardship/lotusd/releases):
+You can download the latest Lotus Root binaries from the [Releases page](https://github.com/LotusiaStewardship/lotusd/releases):

 #### Package Options
 - **Combined Packages**: